-As an email marketing pro who’s handled email lists with hundreds of thousands of subscribers, I’ve tried just about every email service provider (ESP) known to man.
-I’ve used everything from FREE tools to solutions that cost over $10,000 a month.
+As an email marketing pro that has handled lists of hundreds of thousands of subscribers, I’ve tried just about every ESP (email service provider) known to man.
+I’ve used everything from FREE tools to solutions that cost over $100,000 a year.
 In my experience, there are some I LOVE and some I absolutely hate.

 So if you’re trying to get your business going in the right direction, here’s my review of the 5 Best and Worst Email Marketing Services.

-My absolute favorite email marketing service provider is Silverpop aka IBM’s Watson Campaign Automation.
+One of the most popular email marketing service providers is Silverpop aka IBM’s Watson Campaign Automation.

-This service is on the higher end and may start at $3-$4k a month.
-Larger companies will pay over $10,000 depending on the size of your email list and your send volume.
+This service is on the higher end and may start at $3k-$4k a month.
+Larger companies will pay over $30,000 a quarter depending on the size of your email list and send volume.

 Why I love it

 Watson Campaign Automation can do so many things.
-When it comes to sending personalized emails, Watson can easily send contextual messages to people, simply by dragging and dropping a topic into your email builder.
+When it comes to personalized emails, Watson can easily send contextual and dynamic content, simply by dragging and dropping a topic into your email builder.
 For example, if it’s a rainy day in California, you can drop a line of code in your email copy that says “I hope your keeping dry” that will only send to people in California experiencing heavy rain.
-But if the user is snowed-in at her condo in downtown Chicago, that same message can read “Something warm for the Windy City”.
+But if the user is snowed-in at her townhome in Chicago, that same message can read “Something warm for the Windy City”.
 And you only have to create one email… Watson will deliver the right message to the right person depending on the criteria you give it to send (e.g. weather, shopping behavior, recent Facebook comments etc).

 This is bigger than just using the first name in the subject line, this is smart automation that can do anything you can dream up.